Easy Tamale Pie Casserole: Comfort Food Simplified

 Instructions

 • In a saucepan, combine the cornmeal, salt, and water.
-Gradually add the evaporated milk.
-Bring to a boil and stir until the mixture thickens.
-Remove from the heat, cover, and let cool.
+Gradually add the evaporated milk, stirring constantly.

 • Preheat the oven to 375°F and grease a shallow 9×13-inch baking pan.

-• Sauté the ground beef and onion in a skillet over medium heat until the onion softens and the beef is almost browned.
-Drain the excess fat.
+• In a large skillet over medium heat, sauté the ground beef and onion until the onion softens and the beef is almost browned.
+Drain any excess fat.

-• Spread half of the cornmeal mixture in the prepared baking pan.
-Then add the meat mixture and top with the remaining cornmeal.
+• Spread half of the cornmeal mixture evenly in the bottom of the prepared baking pan.

-• Bake for 35 minutes or until the top is golden brown.
+• Bake in the preheated oven for 35 minutes, or until the top is golden brown.

 Nutrition